dhellmann/pymotw-3/source/fractions/index.rst

 .. module:: fractions
     :synopsis: Implements a class for working with rational numbers.

-:Purpose: Implements a class for working with rational numbers.

 The :class:`Fraction` class implements numerical operations for rational numbers based on the API defined by :class:`Rational` in the :mod:`numbers` module.